 Back into the Swing of Things

-After a cold, snowy, and record-setting winter in Baltimore, believe it or not, golf is just around the corner.
+After a cold, snowy, and record-setting winter in Baltimore, golf is just around the corner.
 The last thing you want this season is to be sidelined because of an injury after being sidelined by the weather.
 Golf is a game involving dynamic, athletic movement that entails neurological and musculoskeletal components.
 In order for you to return to top form, you must take care of the most important aspect of your game: your body.

 PGA athletes make major changes to their bodies during the off-season in order to better their games.
 Not only can physical activity, golf-specific exercises and stretching improve your game, but it can also help prevent injury during the season.
 If you are an individual that has to use pain medication to get through a round of golf, it might be time to change the way your body is moving.